nspin/malice/README.md

 ### Monad Classes

-The monad transformers come with [mtl](https://hackage.haskell.org/package/mtl)-style type classes.
+These monad transformers come with [mtl](https://hackage.haskell.org/package/mtl)-compatible monad classes.
-They work like you would expect.
+They work like one would expect.
 The diagram below depicts how the relationships described above apply to these classes:

 ```